 Advertisement

 The Local (news@thelocal.com)

-This is the first Christmas since Brexit came into force, so if you're travelling between Spain and the UK and planning on taking some festive goodies with you, here's what you should know about the new rules and what you can't pack.
+Even though Brexit has been in force for a few years now, if you're travelling between Spain and the UK and planning on taking some festive goodies with you, there are a few rules you need to remember about what you can and can't pack.

+Advertisement